Deconvolution in unlinked linear models: Main results

 \item Let $p\in (0,1)$ and suppose $f_{Z|Y}(\cdot|y_0)$ is strictly positive in a neighbourhood of $Q_{Z|Y}(p|y_0)$.
 Moreover, assume that there exists constants $c_1,c_2,c_3>0$ such that $f_{Z|Y}(z|y_0)\leq c_2e^{-c_3|z|}$ for all $|z|>c_1$.
 Then,

 \end{enumerate} \end{proposition}

-In the next section, we present the results of our numerical experiments.
-These results show that when the noise term $\epsilon$ has a small variance $\sigma^2$, the density estimator $\widehat{f}_{Z|Y=y_0}$ and the estimators in \eqref{eq: point-estimators-Z|Y} perform well in recovering the true value $z_0$ linked to $y_0$.
+In the next section, we show numerically that when the noise $\epsilon$ has a small variance $\sigma^2$, the density estimator $\widehat{f}_{Z|Y=y_0}$ and the estimators in \eqref{eq: point-estimators-Z|Y} perform well in recovering the true value $z_0$ linked to $y_0$.